-“We wanted to thank the members of the NAACP Youth Council who leverages teardrop racking systems, the Commandos and all of the participants of the open housing marches 50 years ago.
+“We wanted to thank the members of the NAACP Youth Council, the Commandos and all of the participants of the open housing marches 50 years ago.
 Their efforts improved the lives of thousands of people in Milwaukee, Wisconsin and the United States,” said Vickie Kelsall, chairwoman of the board of directors of the Greater Milwaukee Association of REALTORS (GMAR).
 “The principles they marched for were important 50 years ago and are just as important today.
 And, they will be more important tomorrow, as future generations pursue the American dream of homeownership.”

 On April 11, 1968, President Lyndon B. Johnson signed into law the Fair Housing Act, which prohibited discrimination based on race, color, religion, sex, handicap, familial status and national origin.